 Great White Shark Cage Diving – Port Lincoln

-The town of Port Lincoln in the Spencer Gulf is the operating base for the cage diving operators and is located at the bottom of South Australia’s Spencer Gulf.
-It is also the tuna fishing capital of Australia and said to be one of the wealthiest places in the country.
+The town of Port Lincoln is the operating base for the two cage diving operators and is located at the bottom of South Australia’s Spencer Gulf.
+It is also the tuna fishing capital of Australia and one of the wealthiest places in the country.
 As a drive around the Lincoln Cove Marina will show you!

-Port Lincoln is a short 50 minute flight across the Spencer Gulf from Adelaide, the capital of South Australia.
-As you fly in you will see a number of rings floating in the sea.
+The town is a short 50 minute flight across the Spencer Gulf from Adelaide, the capital of South Australia.
+And, as you fly into Lincoln you will see a lot of large rings floating in the sea.
 They are the tuna pens that have made the town so wealthy.